 To be eligible for a fully-funded studentship, you must meet the below academic and residence criteria.

 Applicants for a studentship must have obtained, or be about to obtain, a First or Upper Second Class UK Honours degree, or the equivalent qualifications gained outside the UK, in an appropriate area of science or technology.
-Applicants with a Lower Second Class degree will be considered if they also have a Master’s degree or have significant relevant non-academic experience.
+Applicants with a Lower Second Class degree will be considered if they also have a Master’s degree or have significant relevant research or non-academic experience.

 *Significant mathematical component examples include; maths, statistics, bioinformatics.

 Applicants must ensure they highlight their quantitative/mathematical background within their application and to upload any supporting evidence.

 To support accessibility to PhD training opportunities, these studentships are only available to applicants that have not previously obtained or about to obtain a PhD degree (or equivalent).

 If your first language is not English, you will need to meet the minimum English requirements for the programme.
 Further information about these English requirements >>

 We ask that the language requirements are met by 1st June at the latest, to allow adequate time to obtain any necessary documentation to allow you to study in the UK.
 Further information about documentation required >>